Design and Analysis of Switchback Experiments: Introduction

 This paper's main contributions are to address these three challenges and present a framework that allows firms and researchers to run reliable switchback experiments.
-First, we derive optimal designs for switchback experiments, ensuring that we can select a design that leads to the lowest variance among the most popular class assignment mechanisms.
-Second, we assume the presence of a carryover effect and show that our estimation and inference are valid both when the order of carryover effect is correctly specified and misspecified, the later leading to a minor increase in the variance.
-For practitioners and managers, we also propose a method to identify the order of carryover effect by running a series of carefully designed switchback experiments.
-Finally, we take a purely design-based perspective on uncertainty; that is, we treat the outcomes as unknown but fixed (or equivalently, we condition on the set of potential outcomes) and assume that the assignment mechanism is the only source of randomness \citep{abadie2020sampling}.
+First, we derive optimal designs for switchback experiments, ensuring that we select a design that leads to the lowest variance among the most popular class assignment mechanisms.
+The designs are optimal in the sense that we search for both the optimal randomization points and the optimal randomization probabilities, which, together, capture the most general class of randomization mechanisms.
+Second, we assume the presence of a carryover effect and show that our estimation and inference are valid both when the order of the carryover effect is correctly specified and misspecified, the latter leading to a minor increase in the variance.
+For practitioners, we also propose a method to identify the order of the carryover effect by running a series of carefully designed switchback experiments.
+Finally, we take a purely design-based perspective on uncertainty; that is, we treat the outcomes as unknown but fixed (or equivalently, we condition on the set of potential outcomes) and assume that the assignment mechanism is the only source of randomness \citep{fisher1937design, kempthorne1955, rubin1980randomization, abadie2020sampling}.
 The main benefit of a design-based perspective is that the inference, and in turn the causal conclusions, do not depend on our ability to correctly specify a model describing the phenomena we are studying, ensuring that our findings are wholly non-parametric and robust to model misspecification \citep[Chapter~5]{imbens_rubin_2015}.